Santa Ana National Wildlife Refuge: History

 Archeological records show that various groups of nomadic Native Americans, collectively referred to as the Coahuiltecans by anthropologists, roamed the Lower Rio Grande Valley for at least 11,000 years.
 After the Spanish made concerted efforts to colonize the Lower Rio Grande Valley (1747-1755), epidemics such as smallpox, conflicts with the Spanish, Apache, and other indigenous groups, high infant mortalities, and assimilation the Coahuiltecans as a discrete cultural entity had all but vanished in less than a century.
-Following Mexico’s independence from Spain in 1821, land grants were given to stimulate development in the region, and after the Republic of Texas declared independence in 1836, to bolster Mexico’s claim on disputed boundary lines as well.
+Following Mexico’s independence from Spain in 1821, land grants were given to stimulate development in the region, and after the Republic of Texas declared independence in 1836, to bolster Mexico’s claim within the disputed boundary lines as well.